The coronavirus pandemic has presented significant challenges for all of us.

-The coronavirus outbreak has resulted in very volatile markets in recent weeks.
+The coronavirus outbreak has resulted in very volatile markets.
 At Arbuthnot Latham, we believe in long-term investing – this requires both patience and discipline.
-It is not possible to control markets and we do, from time-to-time, see sharp market movements, but knee-jerk decisions based on the short-term often result in wealth destruction.
+It is not possible to control markets and we do, from time-to-time, see sharp market movements, but knee-jerk decisions based on the short-term often results in wealth destruction.
 For this reason, we strongly advocate a structured, patient and disciplined approach to managing our portfolios.

 We take the responsibility for managing your wealth very seriously.
 Our Investment Management team under the leadership of our Co-CIOs Eren Osman and Gregory Perdon remain vigilant on your behalf.
 We will keep you regularly updated on any movements and market updates.
-Your investment manager and banker are always available to host a call if you wish to discuss you portfolio position and outlooks.
+Your investment manager and banker are always available to host a call if you wish to discuss your portfolio position and the market outlook.

-In times like these, it is important to reassure clients of our ability to endure the current downturn.
+In times like these, we are confident and able to reassure clients of our belief in our ability to endure the current downturn.

-Another strategic aim of Arbuthnot Latham is to maintain a very high quality of loan.
+Another strategic aim of Arbuthnot Latham is to maintain a very high quality loan portfolio.
 The bank places paramount importance on giving loans to those with the means to pay them back, rather than offering higher interest loans to riskier applicants.

-In view of these circumstances, we will not host client meetings at any of our offices until further notice.
+In view of the current circumstances, we will not host client meetings at any of our offices until further notice.
 We suggest these take place over telephone, audio conference or video conference, if possible.

-Over the past few weeks, we have been working hard to ensure that our business continuity plan minimises the impact on our ability to deliver for you.
-Bankers will be available via email, mobile and, where possible, direct landline numbers will be diverted to mobile phones.
+Bankers are still available via email, mobile and, where possible, direct landline numbers will be diverted to mobile phones.
 Please bear with us if it takes a little longer than normal to answer your calls and deal with requests.
 Should you have an urgent request, please do not email a specific banker, but call us on the switchboard number.

-It is important to point out that the majority of our day-to-day bank services are running as normal.
+It is important to point out that our day-to-day banking services are running as normal.

-- Bank cards and chequebooks will be sent directly rather than via your banker, but there are likely to be delays receiving these.
+Bank cards and chequebooks are still being sent directly rather than via your banker though, and there may be short delays in receiving these.

-- We can still receive Sterling cheques, but not non-Sterling – please retain these and seek guidance from your banker.
+We can still receive Sterling cheques, but not non-Sterling – please retain these and seek guidance from your banker.
 In the short term, the clearing of cheques sent to us in the post might take longer than anticipated due to post redirection.
 If you have sent an instruction or a cheque which has not been processed, please contact your Private Banker by telephone or email.